axelo/bleh/README.md

     ./compile_and_run.zsh control.c && ./compile_and_run.zsh alu.c

-Then compile your program using `customasm` togheter with `customasm_ram.asm`:
+Then compile your program using `customasm`:

-    customasm customasm_ram.asm <PROGRAM TO RUN>.asm --format binary --output <PROGRAM TO RUN>.bin
+    customasm <PROGRAM TO RUN>.asm --format binary --output <PROGRAM TO RUN>.bin

 Then finally run the program using the emulator: